IILKA/Transfer-learning-projects/README.md

-For reproduction, please download the checkpoints from https://drive.google.com/drive/folders/15VaIph4Ux2ZTxjuIDa2KlFNDvGORo5LB?usp=sharing and place the checkpoints at the ./model folder.
+For reproduction, please download the checkpoints from https://drive.google.com/drive/folders/15VaIph4Ux2ZTxjuIDa2KlFNDvGORo5LB?usp=sharing and place the checkpoints at a ./models folder.